 Scaling While Trading

-Traders use scaling to minimize their losses and maximize profits even though they do not know future price movements.
-They can either scale in or scale-out.
 Traders can use different types of trading when scaling.
+Traders use scaling to minimise losses and maximise profits even though they do not know future price movements.
+They can either scale in or scale out.

 Traders scale into a trade by only entering a portion of their total position.
 They do this to monitor how their entry performs.
 They then gauge if the trade performs well.
 If it does, they add to their position at various points in the market.
 For example, their first entry into the market could be during a rally in the market.

 The second entry could be after a slight correction in the market.
-They can continue adding to their position if the price of their position works in their favor.
+Traders can continue adding to their position if the price of their position works in their favour.

-Traders only risk a small amount of their positions.
+Traders only risk a small number of their positions.
 If a trade goes against them, they only use the portion they initially traded.
-Another advantage of scaling in is that traders can continue to add to their position without major risk.
+Another advantage of scaling is that traders can continue adding to their position without major risk.

 Scaling out is like scaling in, but traders sell off their positions instead of buying.
-A trader could monitor their positions and see which are due for a dip in the market, so they could sell off portions of their positions to gain profits while still being in the market with the positions they do not sell-off.
+Trader could monitor their positions and see which are due for a dip in the market, so they could sell off portions of their positions to gain profits while still being in the market with the positions they do not sell off.

 For example, a trader could sell off a position that has been in a downward trend for a few days.
 They can then keep their up-trending positions open for future price runs.